 (e) Ancillary Service Trades, Energy Trades, and Capacity Trades identifiable to a specific QSE or Resource.
 The Protected Information status of this information shall expire 180 days after the applicable Operating Day;

-(f) Ancillary Service Schedules identifiable to a specific QSE or Resource.
+(f) Ancillary Service awards identifiable to a specific QSE or Resource.
 The Protected Information status of this information shall expire 60 days after the applicable Operating Day;

 (g) Dispatch Instructions identifiable to a specific QSE or Resource, except for Reliability Unit Commitment (RUC) commitments and decommitments as provided in Section 5.5.3, Communication of RUC Commitments and Decommitments.
 The Protected Information status of this information shall expire 180 days after the applicable Operating Day;